go-kivik/kivik/README.md

 ## What is the development status?

-Kivik 4.x is under active development, and subject to radical, and unannounced API changes.
-For production use, please use [Kivik 3.x](https://github.com/go-kivik/kivik/tree/v3).
+Kivik 4.x is stable, and suitable for production use.

 ## Why the name "Kivik"?